When you’re caught up in the day-to-day of running your business, it’s easy to push your email marketing off.

 Want to start writing your email right away?

-Print your email content template, and follow the seven simple steps below to create an email in record time.
+Print out our Email Content Worksheet and follow the five steps below to create an email in record time.

 2. Add your preheader text

 The preheader is the line of text that appears beneath the subject line in the mobile inbox.
 Think of it as an extension of your subject line.
-Most mobile inboxes display 75–100 characters; focus on the first 5-8 words to catch your reader’s attention.
+Most mobile inboxes display 75–100 characters; limit yourself to 6-11 words to catch your reader’s attention.